What is Google Analytics and Can It Help My Business?

-Google wants you to be successful on AdWords, it doesn't want you to fail.
-A business thriving through Google AdWords is only going to spend more money with them in the future.
-A business failing on Google Adwords won't.
+Google wants you to be successful, it doesn’t want you to fail.
+A business thriving through Google Ads is only going to spend more money with them in the future.
+A business failing on Google Ads won’t.

-Google Analytics can be integrated and connected directly with your Google AdWords account, and accounting for your audience is only going to help you grow.
-As you grow, so will your marketing budget, and therefore so will your spend on AdWords.
+Google Analytics can be integrated and connected directly with your Google Ads account, and accounting for your audience is only going to help you grow.
+As you grow, so will your marketing budget, and therefore so will your spend on Google Ads.

 There’s also the fact that the data that you’re researching isn’t only helpful and interesting for you, it’s also helpful and interesting for Google too so they can spot trends in the use of the internet and find how people are using the web which enables them to improve their services as a result.

 Sounds good, but what exactly does it measure

 Okay, well, Google Analytics measures a lot of data, but let us run you through the basics:

 Real Time – Users who are currently on your website